pzivich/Delicatessen/docs/Built-in Equations.rst

     \frac{\lambda}{n} \text{sign}(\beta)

 Here, we use an approximation to the LASSO (rather than the LASSO itself).
-The reason for this is the LASSO can be difficult for root-finding procedures.
+Specifically, no root may exist for LASSO.
 Instead, we approximate the LASSO by using the bridge penalty with :math:`\gamma \rightarrow 1^+`.
 See the bridge penalty for further details.
-Another consequence is that coefficients will not be exactly zero, however some root-finding algorithms (use :code:`solver='lm'`) will shrink coefficients very near to zero.

 To implement LASSO regression, the estimating equations can be specified as